rashidsuleymanov/api.onlyoffice.com/site/pages/Docs/Docs API/Usage API/Callback handler/index.md

 ```

 > *$path\_for\_save* is the absolute path to your computer folder where the file will be saved including the file name.

+On the [PHP example](../../Get%20Started/Language-specific%20examples/PHP%20example/index.md) page, you will learn how to integrate ONLYOFFICE Docs into your web application written on PHP.

 ### Ruby document save example